ezgigm/sentiment_analysis_and_product_recommendation/README.md

 **Aim:**

-Protect company from losing money with increasing customer satisfaction and giving importance to their feedback.
+Protect ompany from losing money with increasing customer satisfaction and giving importance to their feedback.

 **Solution:**